-Caledonia has received confirmation from each of the above Directors that, other than by virtue of their positions as Directors of Caledonia or as present or past shareholders in the Company, there are no existing or previous relationships, transactions or arrangements as referred to above requiring disclosure, except as listed below:
+Caledonia has received confirmation from each of the above directors that, other than by virtue of their positions as directors of Caledonia or as present or past shareholders in the Company, there are no existing or previous relationships, transactions or arrangements as referred to above requiring disclosure, except as listed below:

-- Mr Bridges was Group Chief Financial Officer of Nex Group plc from 1 September 2015 until 31 May 2017, when Mr Gregson was non-executive Chairman; - Mrs Jemmett-Page was Caledonia's audit partner at KPMG Audit Plc from November 1995 to March 2001.
+- Mr Bridges was Group Chief Financial Officer of Nex Group plc from 1 September 2015 until 31 May 2017, whilst Mr Gregson was its non-executive Chairman; - Mrs Jemmett-Page was Caledonia's audit partner at KPMG Audit Plc from November 1995 to March 2001.

-The attributes that enable the independent Directors to make an effective contribution to the Board are described in their biographies above.
-To determine their independence, the Board has taken into account the experience and standing of the individual Directors concerned and the strength of character and judgement demonstrated by them.
+The attributes that enable the independent directors to make an effective contribution to the Board and the specific reasons why their contributions are, and continue to be, important to the Company's long term sustainable success are described in their biographies above.
+To determine their independence, the Board has taken into account the experience and standing of the individual directors concerned and the strength of character and judgement demonstrated by them.
 It has also considered the relationships or circumstances listed above, which, in the case of Mr Bridges and Mr Gregson, are included in those identified by the UK Corporate Governance Code as being likely to affect, or which could appear to affect, a director's judgement.
-As explained on page 35 of the Annual Report, the Board does not consider that any of these relationships or circumstances has any influence on the ability of the Directors concerned to exercise independent judgement in relation to the affairs of Caledonia.
+As explained on page 33 of the Annual Report, the Board does not consider that any of these relationships or circumstances has any influence on the ability of the directors concerned to exercise independent judgement in relation to the affairs of Caledonia.

 To recruit new independent non-executive directors, the Nomination Committee will normally engage an independent search consultant to find appropriate candidates with the requisite skills, although the Nomination Committee may also consider candidates introduced from other sources.
-All of the independent Directors proposed for election or re-election were selected following a search conducted by external consultants.
+All of the independent directors proposed for election or re-election were selected following a search conducted by external consultants.

 None of the Executive Directors has a contract of service which cannot be terminated within one year.
-The Non-Executive Directors seeking election or re-election are appointed under letters of appointment which do not provide any entitlement to compensation in the event of their ceasing to be Directors.
+The Non-Executive Directors seeking re-election, and Mrs Fitzalan Howard who will also be seeking election at the AGM, are appointed under letters of appointment which do not provide any entitlement to compensation in the event of their ceasing to be directors.